pyy2/cs1653-2019su-kmd127-pyy2-stm107/doc/compile.md

 - Enter 'make gs GPORT=<port>'
 - Open new terminal and from root of working dir enter 'make fs FPORT=<port>'
 - Open new terminal and from root of working dir enter 'make cl'
+- Open new terminal and from root of working dir enter 'make gui' for GUI.